 Beta Gamma Sigma is the honor society for business programs accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Membership is the highest recognition a business student anywhere in the world can receive in an undergraduate or master's program at a school accredited by AACSB International.

 Eligibility: The academic ranking of business majors being considered must place them in the upper 7 percent of the junior class, upper 10 percent of the senior class, or upper 20 percent of the graduating master's class.

 Sponsor: Dwight Bullard

-CEO promotes interest in entrepreneurship and encourages enterprise creation.
+Collegiate Entrepreneurs' Organization (CEO) promotes interest in entrepreneurship and encourages enterprise creation.
 Activities include: National CEO Conference, chapter meetings, professional speakers, local/regional/state/national networking opportunities, community service, and social activities.

 Eligibility: MTSU students, MTSU faculty, and MTSU staff members who accept the purpose of the Collegiate Entrepreneurs' Organization and subscribe to its creed.